 M.U.L.E. is a game of exploration and resource development on another planet.
-Four humans can play.
-If you have less than four humans, the computer will play the others.

-There are three versions of M.U.L.E.: Beginner's, Standard and Tournament.
+As many as four humans can play.
+If you have fewer than four humans, your Nintendo will play the others.
+There are three versions of M.U.L.E. - Beginner, Standard, and Tournament.
 Each version has slightly different rules.

-The player who has the most points at the end of the game is the winner.
+The player who has the greatest net worth at the end of the game is the winner.